 While Kanjam is slightly more expensive than some of the other games available, the price is reflected in the quality of the product.
 The tins are highly durable, so there’s very little chance of the cans being damaged in the first one or two games.

 These are just a mere selection of the many outdoor games for kids available.
-Some of the games require very little investment, it won’t be long before you have a vast selection of outdoor games in your arsenal.
+Most of these games require very little investment.
+Little by little, it won’t be long before you have a vast selection of outdoor games in your arsenal.
 Its the little games like these that make vacations, reunions, and trips to the grandparents house memorable.

 Featured Image via Unsplash